 Day 11: Transfer to Queen Elizabeth national park

 Sleep in and have a late start to Queen Elizabeth national park.
 Drive through the crater regions of Rwimi, stopping at view points along the way.
 The magnificent views of the towering Rwenzori mountains is a sight to behold.

 Day 12: Wildlife encounters.

 Located right in the rift valley is this unending wilderness.
-Nourished by Lake George and Lake Edward, the wildlife thrives.
+Nourished by Lake George and Lake Edward, Mountain Rwenzoris, the wildlife thrives.
 The kob mating grounds in the Kasenyi plains attracts predators like lions, leopards and hyenas.
 Elephants, buffalo, hippos are an occasional sighting in this national park.
 This experiential game drive allows you to drive off the tracks for close encounters with lions and leopards.